Rustix69/PromptInjector/README.md

-# Injection Sentinel AI
+# Prompt Injection AI

 A robust system for detecting prompt injection attacks in AI systems.

 ## About the Project

-Injection Sentinel AI is a tool designed to analyze prompts sent to AI systems to detect potential security threats, particularly prompt injection attacks.
+Prompt Injection AI is a tool designed to analyze prompts sent to AI systems to detect potential security threats, particularly prompt injection attacks.
 It consists of a Rust backend for analysis and a modern React frontend for user interaction.

 ## Project Structure